vatpac-technology/sops/docs/separation-standards/runway.md

     - the runway is dry

 !!! tip
-The 'ASMGCS_RWY_RSM' Ground Map in vatSys adds markings 2400m from the runway threshold at approved aerodromes, and may assist with the application of this standard.
+The 'ASMGCS_RWY_RSM' Ground Map in vatSys adds markings 2400m from the runway threshold at applicable aerodromes, and may assist with the application of this standard.

 ### Behind a preceding departing aircraft
 - Landing aircraft may not cross the runway threshold until the preceding departing aircraft: